operaton/operaton/TESTING.md

 > Note: Above the `mvn -f` command line option is recommended over the `mvn -pl` option.
 The reason is that `-pl` will build only the specified module, and will ignore any sub-modules that it might contain (unless the `-amd` option is also added).
-As the Camunda Platform project has a multi-tiered module hierarchy (e.g. the [qa](qa/) module has modules of it's own), the `mvn -f` command option is simpler.
+As the Operaton project has a multi-tiered module hierarchy (e.g. the [qa](qa/) module has modules of it's own), the `mvn -f` command option is simpler.

 ## What about database technology X in environment Y?

-To make a statement regarding Camunda Platform support, we need to understand if technology X is one of the technologies we already support or different technology.
+To make a statement regarding Operaton support, we need to understand if technology X is one of the technologies we already support or different technology.
 Several databases may share the same or a similar name, but they can still be different technologies: For example, IBM DB2 z/OS behaves quite differently from IBM DB2 on Linux, Unix, Windows.
 Amazon Aurora Postgres is different from a standard Postgres.

-If you want to make sure that a given database works well with the Camunda Platform, you can run the test suite against this database.
+If you want to make sure that a given database works well with the Operaton, you can run the test suite against this database.

 In the `pom.xml` file located in the `./database` folder, several database profiles are defined with a matching database driver.